Thursday, February 9, 2012

 I’m sitting next to her in dad’s big, comfy chair while he’s in the back room playing on his computer.

 I arrived on New Years Day.
 Upon my arrival, mom knew who I was.
-Yet I have already noticed a few of her “slips” that my brother and his wife had warned me about.
+Yet I have already noticed a few of her “slips” that my brother, Carl, and his wife, Alice, had warned me about.

 Then she asks where I live.
 “Germany”, I answer.